tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 :::
 </dx-codeblock>

-#### Sample 2.
-Uploading an object to a COS directory
+#### Sample 2: uploading an object to a COS directory

 <dx-codeblock>
 :::  java
-// Enter the bucket name in the format: BucketName-APPID.
-String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";

 File localFile = new File(localFilePath);